charlie-paterson/Research-Project/README.md

 This project aims to develop a neural network model to predict the refractive index of radar waves based on wave propagation and incidence angle.
 By leveraging deep learning, the goal is to improve the accuracy and reliability of radar systems by modeling how radar waves interact with atmospheric conditions, enabling better real-time performance analysis.

 ## Current Progress
-I have successfully generated synthetic data to simulate radar wave propagation under varying atmospheric conditions, incorporating factors like temperature inversions and humidity gradients.
+I have successfully generated synthetic data so that I can see what needs to be done for when I get the real data across.
 I have implemented a neural network model to predict the refractive index based on this data, achieving an R² score close to 1.00, indicating excellent accuracy.

 Currently, I am fine-tuning the model and optimizing it with the synthetic data.
 The next steps involve testing on real-world conditions and further enhancing its performance for practical applications.